 Figure 5.1 Initial bed levels To prevent these effects, it is necessary to use a mesh with a finer resolution.
 However, this will end up with computational times that are not appropriate for a step-by-step training guide.
-Figure 5.2 shows the model predicted bed topography after the passage of the 1999 monsoon.
+5.1 Results using Single Fraction Figure 5.2 shows the model predicted bed topography after the passage of the 1999 monsoon, using a single sand fraction.
 It is seen that sedimentation at the mouth of Gorai is quite significant and will cause a blocking from the Ganges into Gorai during low flow periods unless maintenance dredging is carried out.